-Medical attention should be sought whenever these symptoms are present.
-By resting, elevating, or supporting the legs, these symptoms can be relieved for short periods of time.
-If the venous insufficiency becomes more severe and is left untreated it can lead to progressively severe problems called “venous stasis changes”.
+Medical attention should be sought if you experience these symptoms.
+You can relieve these symptoms for short periods of time by resting, elevating, or supporting the legs.
+But if venous insufficiency becomes more severe and is left untreated, it can lead to progressively severe problems called venous stasis changes.
 This results in the overlying skin tissue to be damaged by the pooling of blood.
 Early symptoms include swelling and skin discoloration.
 If the condition worsens, it may cause the skin to break down and lead to open sores and ulcers.